Portrait courtesy of Find-a-Grave.

 Serving in the session of 1927-29, Denson later was a member of the Alabama delegation to the Democratic National Convention held in Philadelphia, serving as an alternate delegate.
 Nimrod D Denson Jr. died in Alabama on June 13, 1958 and was survived by his wife and children.
 He was interred at the same cemetery as his parents.

 In 1837 Chenoweth married Ms.Jane Anderson (born 1815) with whom he had several children.
-He was elected as Mayor of Middletown, Ohio sometime in the 1840s but his exact dates in that office remain unknown at the time of this writing.
+He won election as Mayor of Middletown, Ohio sometime in the 1840s but his exact dates in office remain unknown at the time of this writing.
 Chenoweth died at age 82 on January 30, 1894 and was later interred at the Middletown Historical Pioneer Cemetery.

 A distinguished son of Ensley, Alabama, the interestingly named Nimrod Whitfield Scott served a term as Mayor of Ensley and also represented the county of Jefferson in the Alabama State Legislature.
 Born in on August 11, 1858 near Rome, Georgia, Scott was the son of Pillsbury and Emily Anthony Scott.
 The Scott family removed to Alabama when Nimrod was five and he later lost his father when he died during active service during the Civil War.Nimrod Scott attended "country schools" in Jefferson County and as a young man is recorded by the Alabama Official and Statistical Register as teaching "a country school for five years."
 He married in October 1882 to Ms. Estelle Samples (1866-1954) and later had a total of eight children, Roscoe, Maude (1885-1947), Lester Lively (1888-1987), Edith (1890-1976), Ola, Paul, Romaine Samples (1902-1981) and Jessie Gregg.

-After leaving the mayor's office in 1906 Scott began to dabble in real estate.
-In addition to this he also served as police court judge and held a seat on the Ensley Board of Education.
+After leaving the mayor's office in 1906 Scott served as police court judge and held a seat on the Ensley Board of Education.
 In November 1914 he was elected to a term in the Alabama State House of Representatives, and is one term in this body saw him serve on the committees on Local Legislation, Corporations, Penitentiary and Criminal Administration and Municipal Organization.
-His legislative term concluded in 1917 and during his later years was a member of a number of local fraternal organizations, including the Odd Fellows and Red Men Lodges, as well as the Knights of Pythias.
+His term concluded in 1917 and in his later years was a member of a number of local fraternal organizations, including the Odd Fellows and Red Men Lodges, as well as the Knights of Pythias.
 Nimrod W. Scott died on October 14, 1943 at age 85 and was survived by his wife Estelle, who died in 1954 at age 88.

 Portrait courtesy of www.henrycohs.org.